usrshare/lincity/README.md

 # COMPILATION AND INSTALLATION

-Either one of the following libraries (and development files):
+In order to compile Lincity, the following libraries are required (as well as the corresponding development files):

-* libsdl 1.2.0 (or greater).
+* libsdl 1.2.0 (or greater),
+* libpng,
-* X11.
+* libz.

-All of the following libraries (and development files):

-* The libpng and libz libraries.

 To install lincity, extract the supplied archive or clone the Git repository into a folder, then open the terminal and type the following commands: